UCSD-E4E/tiger_tracker_v2/README.md

-Better Intelligent Camera Trap
+Tiger Tracker v2
 ==============================

- The new and improved intelligent camera trap repo.
+ The new and improved tiger tracker.

 Summer 2014 Members
 =================